Libera-Chat/gamja/README.md

 This will start a development HTTP server for gamja.
 Connect to it and append `?server=ws://localhost:8080` to the URL.

+### Production build

+Optionally, [Parcel] can be used to build a minified version of gamja.
+Install Parcel and then run:

+    parcel build

 ## Query parameters

 gamja settings can be overridden using URL query parameters: